noeldevelops/books/README.md

 ## Contributing

 Contributions are welcome!
 Please open an issue or submit a PR.
-To build locally with the Google Sheet data, you'll need access to the Google Sheet as well as to set up your own Google Cloud account and generate a service account key.
-Reach out to me if you'd like access to the Google Sheet.
+To build locally with the Google Sheet data, you'll need read access to the Google Sheet as well as a Google Cloud account and service account key.

+You can also fork the repo and run the site on your own domain (or locally) with your custom Google Sheet data: Set up a Google Cloud account and service account key that has access to your Google Sheet, and change the `GOOGLE_SHEET_ID` and any other values to fit your use case in `./utils/googleSheets.ts`.

 ## About Rubber Ducks NM